-Companies that have multiple employees using a single workstation can benefit from the Shared Computer Activation feature included in Microsoft 365.
+Companies with multiple employees using a single workstation can benefit from the Shared Computer Activation feature included in Microsoft 365.

 This is a feature you may have expected to be only available in Microsoft 365 enterprise plans, but this feature is included in Microsoft 365 Business Premium.

-The Conditional Access feature allows you to enforce multi-factor authentication conditionally, such as when users are signing in from a non-trusted location.
+The Conditional Access feature allows you to enforce multi-factor authentication conditionally, such as when users sign in from a non-trusted location.

 This is another great example of an enterprise-level security feature that is included in Microsoft 365 Business Premium — you don't need to move to an enterprise plan.

 💡 USE CASE #3: You Are Using Several Security Products in Addition to Office 365